In Stock

 Pruning

-In late summer, once new canes reach about 1.2–1.5 metre in height, tip-prune the top 5–10 cm to encourage lateral branching.
-This not only keeps the plant at a manageable height for harvesting but also promotes more fruitful growth the following season.
+While floricanes are fruiting, new primocanes will grow vigorously alongside them.
+In late summer, once these new canes reach about 1.2–1.5 metres in height, tip-prune the top 5–10 cm to encourage lateral branching.
+This helps manage plant height for easier harvesting and promotes more fruitful growth the following season.

 Harvest

 Fruit ripens from late December to February, depending on your climate and growing conditions.
 Berries are ready to pick when they are fully black, glossy, and plump, and should come away easily with a gentle pull.
-For the best flavour, allow the berries to ripen fully on the plant before harvesting.
+For the best flavour, let the berries stay on the plant for a while after they have fully formed before harvesting.

 Harvesting every few days helps extend the picking season and encourages continued fruit production.
 To avoid bruising, collect berries into shallow containers and refrigerate promptly if not using straight away.
 For best results, pick in the cool of the morning when fruit is firm and sugar levels are highest.